mkijowski/ceg3400/03-authentication/README.md

 ---

-# This slide is bad...
+# Breaking into Matt Kijowski's vehicle

+---

+# The *ONLINE* attack

-But is a good example of an online password attack that does NOT require the internet.
+I know this is bad, but this attack does NOT require the internet.

 ```
  9 9 9 9 1 1 1 1 1 3 1 1 1 1 5 1 1 1 1 7 1 1 1 1 9 1 1 1 3 3 1 1 1 3 5 1 1 1 3